What is a spousal bypass trust?

 • The trust names the beneficiaries.
 As it’s a discretionary trust, the trustees have the power to decide who the beneficiaries ultimately will be, but as they’re appointed by the individual, they should be closer to knowing the individual’s wishes on death and their circumstances at the time.

 Most providers provide specimen forms that you can use.
 However, it's essential that you speak to a trust expert when setting up a trust to ensure that it does exactly what you intend it to do.
-By the time the benefits are to be paid to the trust it is too late to fix any errors or defects.
+By the time the benefits are to be paid to the trust it is too late to fix any errors.

 How is a spousal bypass trust taxed?